west0nG/ADVX25/frontend/CORS_SETUP_GUIDE.md

 ## 🧪 Testing CORS Setup

-### 1. Test with our API interface
+### 1. Test with browser console

-Open `test-api.html` and check the health status.
+Check the browser console and API responses.
 If CORS is working, you should see:
-- ✅ Green "API is healthy and ready!" message
+- ✅ Successful API responses
 - No CORS errors in the browser console

 ### 2. Manual testing